 PYTHON

-Formatted Strings, also known as f-strings in Python, offer a modern and efficient way to format strings.
-Introduced in Python 3.6, f-strings use curly braces ( { and } ) to embed Python expressions inside string literals.
+A formatted string, or f-string in Python, offers a modern and efficient way of string formatting.
+Introduced in Python 3.6, f-strings use curly braces ({ and }) to embed Python expressions inside string literals.

-Formatted strings use a straightforward syntax.
-To create a formatted string, prefix a string literal with f and include any Python expression inside curly braces ( { and ):
+f-strings use a straightforward syntax.
+To create an f-string, prefix a string literal with f and include any Python expression inside curly braces ({ and }):

 name = "Joanna"